danushri-p/Ecommerce/README.md

   4. This feature is crucial for enabling new users to create accounts and start shopping on the platform.

+Milestone 7:

+Signup:
+    1. Users provide their name, email, and password.
+    2. Password is hashed before storing it in the database.
+    3. If the user is already registered, they are asked to log in instead.

+Login:
+    1. Users log in with their email and password.
+    2. If the credentials are correct, a token is generated and sent as a cookie.

 Happy coding!!